heinhtet14/llm_eval/README.md

 # llm_eval
-This is the project I have done for internship at SUTD (Singapore University of Technology and Design)
+The project I have done for internship at SUTD (Singapore University of Technology and Design)